jasonroelofs/language/docs/SYNTAX.md

 But the syntax is also meant to be readable and straight forward.
 As a Ruby guy, developer happiness is a great goal.
 We should enjoy working in a language.

 We also need to adhere to the Principle of Least Surprise.
 What do people expect to happen?
 Make sure it does that.
 One problem with Smalltalk and friends is that it does not adhere to mathematical operator presedence.
 2 + 3 * 5 == 25 in these languages, and that is a non starter.
-Ruby can do it, we should too.
+Ruby and IO can do it right; we should too.

 Smalltalk does have some semblance of operator precedence: unary operators, binary, keywords, assignment.

 What about NULL?
 Should we support it?
 Should we enforce null safety?
 Go the Swift/Kotlin route of explicitly marking a variable as nullable?

-**Comments**
+### Comments

 Comments are ignored and are used to document the code.
 Try to document the "why" and/or "how", as the code will tell you the "what".